A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Fiducial Semi-Analytic Model

 Here, $\epsilon_{\rm LW}({z^{\prime}})$ is the mean LW emissivity, $t_{\rm H}$ is the Hubble time, and $f_{\rm LW}(z^{\prime}, z)$ is the attenuation of the LW flux from $\rm {z^{\prime}}$ to $z$ as LW photons redshift into Lyman series lines and are absorbed \citep{Haiman97}.
 We approximate this LW attenuation using equation 22 in \cite{Ahn09}, and determine $\epsilon_{\rm LW}({z^{\prime}})$ by summing the contributions of both stellar populations.

-We assume the number of LW photons produced per stellar baryon to be equal to the number of ionizing photons produced per baryon, which we assume to be $\eta_{\rm III}$ = 65000 for PopIII stars \citep{Schaerer02}, and $\eta_{\rm II}$ = 4000 for metal-enriched stars \citep{Samui07}.
-An increase in \JLW \ results in an increase in ${M_{\rm z20}}$ and $\alpha$ in equation \ref{EQ-MH2}, giving a larger \Mmol \ for equation \ref{EQ-Mcrit}.
+We assume the number of LW photons produced per stellar baryon to be $\eta_{\rm III}$ = 65000 for PopIII stars \citep{Schaerer02}, and $\eta_{\rm II}$ = 4000 for metal-enriched stars \citep{Samui07, Incatasciato23}.
+We set these to be equal to the number of ionizing photons produced per stellar baryon for simplicity, and also note that our assumed value of $\eta_{\rm III}$ may be an overestimate, but we have found that the PopII SFRD quickly dominates the LW background in all runs, and varying $\eta_{\rm III}$ only changes the PopIII SFRD by a few percent.
+An increase in \JLW \ results in an increase in both ${M_{\rm z20}}$ and $\alpha$ in equation \ref{EQ-MH2}, giving a larger \Mmol \ for equation \ref{EQ-Mcrit}.
 Increased LW radiation intensity therefore results in an overall increase to the critical mass for PopIII star formation, suppressing further star formation.

 In our model, we do not consider the effects of X-ray feedback on PopIII star formation.
-We note that \cite{Hedge23} recently found that the X-ray background is not a dominant effect for PopIII star formation in minihalos at the redshifts considered in this work \citep[$z>15$, also see][]{Ricotti16, Ricotti04}.
+We note that \cite{Hegde23} recently found that the X-ray background is not a dominant effect for PopIII star formation in minihalos at the redshifts considered in this work \citep[$z>15$, also see][]{Ricotti16, Ricotti04}.